arcus/education_modules/r_summary_stats/r_summary_stats.md

 ![Table 1 again, but with a column added for p values.](media/table1_2.png)

-This is an improvement, but the p values here don't match the published table, and the footnote explains why --- says it's using Wilcoxon rank sum test, Pearson's chi-squared, and Fisher's exact test to get the p vlaues.
+This is an improvement, but the p values here don't match the published table, and the footnote explains why --- says it's using Wilcoxon rank sum test, Pearson's chi-squared, and Fisher's exact test to get the p values.
 The help documentation (`?add_p.tbl_summary`) explains a little more thoroughly:

 >Tests default to "kruskal.test" for continuous variables ("wilcox.test" when "by" variable has two levels), "chisq.test.no.correct" for categorical variables with all expected cell counts >=5, and "fisher.test" for categorical variables with any expected cell count <5.